Super blue blood moon dazzles some but blocked by cloud for others

 Photographers and stargazers have been treated to a spectacle as a super blue blood moon hung over the night sky on Wednesday night and Thursday morning.

-But while some were witness to the unique view, others had their experience marred by cloud coverage obstructing the event.
+But while some saw the unique view, others had their experience marred by cloud coverage.

 Aroha Wakefield in Rotorua was able to catch the moon unobstructed as it rose over the horizon.

-But gazers in Auckland were disappointed their view was blocked by cloud coverage.
+But gazers in Auckland were disappointed their view was blocked by cloud.

-From 1.51am on Thursday the total moon eclipse is to begin, making the moon completely red, and end at 3.07am.
+Tim Sunga of Kawerau captured the supermoon and partial eclipse, and was lucky enough to catch a few minutes of the blood moon, before rain set in.

-But as early as 12.50am the partial eclipse is to begin which would see the moon turning slightly red.
-That is to last until 4.11am.
+Craig Rogers took a clear shot of the blue moon northwest of Auckland at Woodhill Forest.

-Having the blue moon combined with a supermoon and a total lunar eclipse all on the same night has not happened since 1886 and the next such combination will not occur until 2037.
+Having the blue moon combined with a supermoon and a total lunar eclipse all on the same night has not happened since 1886 and will not occur again until 2037.

 The eclipse was visible across the Pacific into Asia as the moon rose on Wednesday night and into the early hours of today.